RescueStationCIC/HTNWDocuments/external/markdown/higherford_mill/info_points/turbine_chute.md

 ![max_pic](./things.png)
 ## Turbine Chute

 This metal chute was installed in 1921, when the pentrough above it was blocked off, and the waterwheel removed.
-In channeled water in to drive a new and more efficent turbine.
+It channeled water in to drive a new and more efficent turbine.
 ![max_pic](./turbine_rope_pulley.png)
 Turbine rope pulley, 1969 - turbine water chute to the bottom right.
 Image Credit: Anthony Pilling